 Time Limit – the 10-miler course will be open for 3:20 hours.
 Participants must maintain at least 20:00 minute/mile pace.

 Safety on the Course – no animals, no strollers, no baby joggers, no bicycles, no scooters, no inline skates, and no wheeled vehicles (other than official Bike EMS and Patrol Teams) will be allowed on course.

 Bib pick-up will be located at Packet Pick-Up.
 There will be no bib pick-up on Saturday, December 9, 2022 unless you pre-paid for race day packet pick-up.

 What You Need:

-You must present a valid State or Federal Issued ID and know your bib number in order to pick up your bib.
+You must present a valid photo ID and know your bib number in order to pick up your bib.
 Bib numbers will be issued in late November.

 Awards will be presented to the top three male and top three female finishers in the following categories; Overall and Military.